InjungLilyKim/BikeSharingSystem-AltitudeAnalysis/README.md

 Subdivided and Interactive Analysis and Modelling of Bike-Sharing Systems at Hilly City

+# model_predict.py
+This lets us run the Poisson regression model using bike sharing system data, and it predicts 80:20 train test set and draws a plot

 # Data is available in below link
 https://people.cs.pitt.edu/~injungkim/project/bikesharing/modelling_summer.csv